chiraggude/larabase/README.md

 * Unique Validation Rules for login and registration
 * Basic Admin Console to monitor Users (DataTables)
 * Dashboard Stats & Graphs
-* Feedback form submissions are saved in DB and emailed to the Admin
+* Contact/Feedback form submissions are saved in DB and emailed to the Admin
-* List of all Users with liks to their Public Profiles
+* List of all Users with links to their Public Profiles
 * Responsive HTML email templates
+* Users can set their Timezone preferences in Settings
 * Custom Error pages

 ## Installation and Setup